 PolyAl (sometimes referred to as PE-AL) is the material left over after the paper (re)pulping process in the paper mills.
 This material contains a mixture of the plastics and aluminium which have been used as functional barrier materials, caps and closures in the beverage cartons.

-For many years the industry has been investigating ways to recycle material which remains after the fibre recovery process at papermills such as LDPE, HDPE and aluminium.
-This process is already in motion.
-In the autumn, a new facility which is owned and driven by the BC-converters will start the recycling process, with other sites to follow.
-In addition, EXTR:ACT is involved in other innovative activities across different packaging types to discover potential synergies.
+For many years the industry has been investigating ways to recycle material which remains after the fibre recovery process at paper mills such as LDPE, HDPE and aluminium.
+This process is already in motion and capacity is growing every year.
+In 2021, a new facility which is owned and driven by the BC-converters started the polyAl recycling process, and other sites followed.
+EXTR:ACT is involved in many other innovative activities across different packaging types to discover potential synergies.